Smoky Dreams BBQ: Where Everyone is Family

 The baby back ribs were delicious.
 The brisket was also probably the best I had.

 The sweet potato crunch was really good and the coleslaw was good also.
-It was non-mayo coleslaw so it might be a slightly different than what you might expect but I liked it.
+It was non-mayo coleslaw so it might be slightly different than what you might expect but I liked it.

 The peanut butter pie was delicious also.
 Best peanut butter pie I’ve had also.

-I liked the food so much I ordered some more after eating the pie and my first plate.
+I liked the food so much that I ordered some more after eating the pie and my first plate.
 We tried the wings and they were also great, but again my favorite was the ribs.
 The wings (and every meat) aren’t sauced and you add what you like.

 The mustard sauce was really good and so was I think it was called mild tomato.
 It was more sweet BBQ sauce tasting than tomato tasting so if you don’t like tomatoes don’t let the name fool you.
 All were good though.